 • Natural Reinforcement and Related Methods for Enhancing Motivation of the Child • Use of Prompting and Prompt Fading

-•Adult Imitation of the Child’s Language, Play, or body Movement
+•Adult Imitation of the Child’s Language, Play, or Body Movement

 The Pathways Parent Training Program meets the criteria of a Naturalistic Developmental Behavioral Intervention.
 Applied Behavioral Analysis or ABA is the behavioral part of the NDBI.
 The teaching strategies parents learn in the Pathways Parent Training Program are based on the researched principles of ABA.
 What parents teach is based on the researched principles of early child and social communication development.
 By training parents in specific behavioral strategies that target developmentally appropriate social communication behaviors within the child's every day routines, parents will be able to extend the intervention throughout the child’s day.
-This is how to achieve get the intensive intervention the child needs.
+This is how to achieve the intensive intervention the child needs.
 Providing intensive intervention in the child's natural environment increases functional learning while developing important relationships for both child and family.
 The child's natural environment, most often the home, is a setting that is appropriate and meaningful to the child.

 What is ABA?
 ABA or Applied Behavioral Analysis is the science of how organisms learn.
 It is NOT a specific program or approach but rather a set of scientifically proven principles and procedures that address in a step-wise manner, how we learn.

 The Pathways Parent Training Program is based on the principles of ABA.
-When the principles of ABA are applied to how a child learns in this program, parents will develop up a whole new way to teach and more importantly, a very effective way for their child to learn.
+When the principles of ABA are applied to how a child learns in this program, parents will develop a whole new way to teach and more importantly, a very effective way for their child to learn.